WANT TO IMPROVE YOUR BUSINESS CREDIT & FUNDABILITY?

 Use the corporation’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
+Are there more accounts reporting?
 Then move to fleet credit.
-These are service providers such as BP and Conoco.
-Use this credit to buy, fix, and take care of vehicles.
+These are gas cards mainly.
+Use this credit to buy fuel, and fix and take care of vehicles.
 Make certain to apply using the corporation’s EIN.

 Have you been responsibly handling the credit you’ve up to this point?
-Then progress to cash credit.
-These are businesses like Visa and MasterCard.
+Then progress to more universal bank credit cards.
 Keep your SSN off these applications; use your EIN instead.